-Sonatafy can help your organization get code clarity on legacy applications, define a clear roadmap on your current applications regarding code quality and technical debt, and identify areas of refactoring opportunities.
-Our Audit solution provides unparalleled insight into your code and development teams so you can make better choices and implement the right solution, faster.
+Sonatafy can help your organization get code or codebase clarity on legacy applications, define a clear roadmap for your current applications regarding code quality and technical debt, and identify issues areas of refactoring codebase opportunities.
+Our Audit issues solution provides unparalleled insight into your code or codebase and development teams so you can make better choices and implement the right solution for codebase, faster.

-Many enterprise-level software applications have grown very large for 5, 10 or 20 plus years.
-It is common that some of the legacy code is not always following current best practices and organizations find themselves building new code on top of old or outdated code.
+Many enterprise-level software applications have grown very large for 5, 10, or 20-plus years.
+It is common that some of the legacy code or codebase is not always followed current best practices and organizations find themselves building new code or codebase on top of old issues or outdated code.
 The “unknowns” of software and understanding engineering teams present technology leaders with a large array of challenges.
-Our software audits can help with the following situations:
+Our software audits can help with the following issues situations:

-Sonatafy has partnered with an industry-leading code quality and contribution audit platform to quickly and thoroughly analyze complex code repositories to provide comprehensive reports on not only code quality and team contributions, but also dependency and architectural deep-dives so that you can quickly plan and optimize your software engineering efforts.
+Sonatafy has partnered with an industry-leading code or codebase quality and contribution audit or auditing platform to quickly and thoroughly analyze complex code or codebase repositories to provide comprehensive reports on not only code or codebase quality and team contributions, but also dependency and architectural deep-dives so that you can quickly plan and auditing and optimize your software engineering efforts.

 The 3 biggest questions for companies that produce software

-- How good is the code they have written?
+- How good is the code they have written to solve the issues?

-- Where are the critical opportunities and threats in our codebase?
+- Where are the critical opportunities and threats in our codebase to solve ur issues?

-Sonatafy provides a comprehensive report assessing code quality, developer contributions, and technical debt.
+Sonatafy provides a comprehensive report assessing code quality, developer contributions, and technical debt for your tech issues.